Please enter your name, email and zip code below to sign up!

 Pathway of Hope

-A comprehensive case management system to help families identify barriers to self-sufficiency (unemployment, insecure housing, lack of job skills, lack of childcare, etc.) and ways to address them by connecting with community support organizations and more.
+A comprehensive case management system, Pathway of Hope helps families identify barriers to self-sufficiency (unemployment, insecure housing, lack of job skills, lack of childcare, etc.) and ways to address them by connecting with community support organizations and more.
 Call 773-434-0488 for more information.

 The Salvation Army offers job skills training and employment referrals for adults.